Find it at: Mosley Square Glenelg

 The Glenelg Foreshore Playground is SO good and we have absolutely loved visiting (along with most of Adelaide!) over the past few years since it opened.
-With the recent summer addition of the Giant Wheel, it makes for a brilliant day out!
+With the recent seasonal addition of the Giant Wheel, from about October to April, it makes for a brilliant day out!

 It’s a great mixture of beach surrounds, fun for young and old kids, and the move towards ‘nature play’ areas.
 Highlights include: water play area into the sand, huge metal slide, in-ground mini trampolines, climbing frames, water fountains, grassed areas and nearby cafes!